retui-modules ~/Re-TUI/docs/modules.html mode: guide

 Start with the native panels before adding scripts.

-These modules are built into the launcher: music, notifications, timer, calendar, and reminder.
+These modules are built into the launcher: music, notifications, timer, calendar, reminder, notes, rss, and weather.
 They are available even if they are hidden from the dock.
+New installs keep the core default dock small; add extra modules when you want them.

 Music